-Local jails in the United States serve an estimated 2 million people with serious mental illnesses each year.
-Three out of four incarcerated individuals also suffer from a substance use disorder.
+Each year, U.S. county jails serve an estimated 2 million people with serious mental illness.
+In addition, 75 percent of incarcerated individuals have a substance use disorder.

 Once incarcerated, these individuals tend to stay in jail longer and are at higher risk of recidivism due to the lack of health care coverage and inconsistent treatment services available to incarcerated and formerly incarcerated individuals.
 Jails can spend two to three times more on individuals with mental illnesses and substance use disorders than on people without, but often do not see improvements in recidivism or recovery.

 Community behavioral health organizations (CBHOs) that provide access to treatment services and support for individuals with mental illnesses and substance use disorders, are an important component in improving outcomes for these individuals.
 Improvement in integrated systems of care between local jails and CBHOs is essential to reducing overall jail costs and recidivism rates and to improve health outcomes and overall public safety.